Laura-Trotta/telegraf/plugins/outputs/archiver/README.md

 # Archiver Plugin

-This plugin saves metrics to files dividing them by metric name, tag, year and day.
+This plugin saves metrics to files dividing them by metric name, a specific tag, year and day.
 Given a path, a metric will be stored in:

 given-directory/metric-name/tag/year/day-of-year